dalehamel/mctop-tool-example/docs/00300-bpftrace-prototype.md

 This shows us that the second argument (`arg1` if indexd from 0) is the command string, which contains the key.

-Now that we know the signature, we can verify thatwe  can find this symbol in the memcached binary (substitute the specific pid and path if you're attempting to reproduce this):
+Now that we know the signature, we can verify that we  can find this symbol in the memcached binary:

 ```
-objdump-tT /proc/129701/root/usr/local/bin/memcached | grep process_command
+objdump-tT /proc/PID/root/usr/local/bin/memcached | grep process_command

 ```
 [^1]